|

 Many more profiles of Santali writers, poets and novelist will be added soon.

-bridge the gap that exist between Santali readers and publishers or writers, it is our earnest endeavors to list out the big
+bridge the gap that exist between readers of Santali books and publishers/writers of Santali books, it is our earnest endeavor

-Ol Chiki Books: Here is a partial list of Santali Literature compiled by Salkhu Majhi
+Santali Books in Ol Chiki Scripts: This is another partial list of Santali Literature compiled by Salkhu

-from his private collection.
+Majhi from his private collection.
 This list also gives the address of publishers of books and other information.
-(Click here)

 NEW!
 Here

-is a partial list of Santali Literature compiled by D. C. Soren.
-This list also gives the address of
+is another partial list of Santali Literature compiled by D. C. Soren.
+This list also gives the address

-publishers and price information of books and also other information.
-(Click here)
+of publishers and price information of books and also other information.
+Please Click here to go.

 |